 - recycling the increasing amount of plastic waste in a sensible and holistic manner

-- establishing a CO2 Large amounts of CO2 emissions can thus be reduced.
-In addition, CO2 from exhaust gas from specific sources such as cement plants will be used as a resource (i.e., as a source of carbon).
+- establishing a CO2 This means that not only are large amounts of CO2 emissions saved, but in addition CO2 from waste gas streams from point sources such as cement plants is used as a resource (i.e. as a source of carbon)

-Because the process has such great potential to enable the circular economy for carbon, the founding team has been receiving EXIST transfer of research funding from the German Federal Ministry for Economic Affairs and Climate Action since May 2022.
+Because the process has such great potential to enable the circular economy for carbon, the founding team receives the EXIST transfer of research funding from the German Federal Ministry for Economic Affairs and Climate Action since May 2022.
 This funding supports outstanding research-based start-up projects that entail elaborate and high-risk development work.
 “We will use the funding to scale the process and bring it to industrial maturity,” says Lambarth.

 The three researchers now have 18 months to do this.
-They will be supported by Dominik Novakovic, who, as a business economist, will contribute his experience in advising deep tech start-ups, as well as by Professor Kai Peter Birke from the Institute of Photovoltaics, who will also contribute his start-up experience.
+They will be supported by Dominik Novakovic, who, as a business economist, will contribute his experience in advising deep tech start-ups, as well as by Professor Kai Peter Birke from the Institute of Photovoltaics, who also contributes with his start-up experience.
 The three founders have been researching sustainable plasma technology for three years.
-Its link to industry is the Stuttgart-based initiative CHEMampere, which deals with the electrification of the chemical industry.
+Its link to the industry is the Stuttgart-based initiative CHEMampere, which deals with the electrification of the chemical industry.